| [Top] | [Contents] | [Index] | [ ? ] |

 mm-enable-external

-If t, all defined external MIME handlers are used.
+, all defined external MIME handlers are used.
 If

-nil, files are saved to disk (mailcap-save-binary-file).
+, files are saved to disk (mailcap-save-binary-file

-If it is the symbol ask, you are prompted before the external
+, you are prompted before the external

 MIME handler is invoked.

-When you launch an attachment through mailcap (see section 4.12 mailcap) an
+When you launch an attachment through mailcap (see section mailcap) an

-attempt is made to use a safe viewer with the safest options--this isn't
+attempt is made to use a safe viewer with the safest options—this isn’t

 the case if you save it to disk and launch it in a different way